firefly-iii/firefly-iii/.github/release-notes/develop.md

 ## Support Firefly III

 Did you know you can support the development of Firefly III?
 You can donate in many ways, like GitHub Sponsors or Patreon.
 Please [follow this link](https://bit.ly/donate-to-Firefly-III) for more information.
+Thank you for your consideration.